11th Grade C.P. US History SyllabusMr. Brennan

 Overarching questions for the course will be:

-- How does America’s diverse culture and interests impact the nation’s historical development?
+- How do America’s diverse cultures and interests impact the nation’s historical development?

 Daily Goal: The ability to read, write, and think critically.

 This course will be conducted following a constructivist philosophy of education, which utilizes a variety of approaches for student participation and collaboration through group activities.
 Lectures will be minimized in this course to facilitate the active learning of class members through inquiry.
 Through extensive reading, we will develop the confidence, skills, and stamina to do the ongoing problem solving that the study of history requires.
 The goal is to allow students the responsibility for generating questions that drive classroom learning.
 The time invested initially in teaching problem-solving strategies is time that does not necessarily displace content coverage over the long haul.
 I’m not teaching just a subject matter, but a process for learning.

 Seven Critical Skills:

 - Effective oral and written communication